 The Corporation is entitled to an annual management fee equal to 1.8% of total cumulative capital contributions received by the Partnership from Limited Partners and reimbursement for its expenses under the Partnership Agreement.
-As at December 31, 2016, the due to Partnership balance of \$342,585 (2015 - \$nil) pertains to funds received from the Partnership for future expenditures and due from Partnership of \$97,074 (2015 - \$nil) relates to the annual management fees accrued for the year.
+As at December 31, 2017, the due to Partnership balance of \$nil (2016 - \$245,511) pertains to funds received from the Partnership for future expenditures and various expenses paid for by the Partnership on behalf of the Corporation, and due from Partnership of \$206,307 (2016 - \$nil) relates to the annual management fees accrued for the year.
+For the year ended December 31, 2017, the Corporation charged \$253,369 (2016 - \$97,074) in management fees plus applicable good and services taxes.

 Amounts due to or from the Partnership are unsecured, non-interest-bearing and without fixed terms of repayment.